jcvignoli/lumiere-movies/src/README.txt

 = Known issues =

 * In taxonomy extra page for people, if both Polylang and AMP plugins are activated, the form to switch the language doesn't work.
+* Getting in blocks error message "Format "lumiere/addimdblink" is already registered to handle bare tag name "span".".
+Working on a solution.

 == Support ==